insideout-andrew/deckbuilder-framework/README.md

 # Deckbuilder Framework

 This system implements card and deck mechanics in Godot Engine.
 It features drawing, shuffling, and many more standard card behaviors and interactions.
-A standard deck of playing cards comes packaged with this plugin, but it can really be used for any time of cards.
+A standard deck of playing cards comes packaged with this plugin, but it can really be used for any kind of card based game.

 ## Table of Contents
 - [Quick Example](#quick-example)